microsoftgraph/angular-connect-sample/README.md

 2. Using your favorite IDE, open **config.js** in *public/scripts*.

-3. Replace the **clientId** placeholder value with the application ID of your registered Azure application.
+3. Replace the **clientID** placeholder value with the application ID of your registered Azure application.

 4. In a command prompt, run the following command in the root directory.
-This installs project dependencies, including the [HelloJS](http://adodson.com/hello.js/) client-side authententication library and the Microsoft Graph JavaScript SDK.
+This installs the Microsoft Graph JavaScript SDK.

   ```
 npm install